Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 more effectively.
 - Anxiety associated with unacceptable conflicts and impluses can produce abnormal behavior in the form of what Freud called neurotic symptoms .
-- **Psychoanalysis** Freudian psychotherapy in which the goal is to release hidden unconscious thoughts and feelings in order to reduce their power in controlling behavior.
-They often use a technique developed by Freud called **free association** Psychoanalysts using this technique tell patients to say aloud whatever comes to mind, regardless of its apparent irrelevance or senselessness.**Resistance** is an inability or unwillingness to discuss or reveal particular memories.**Transference** is the transfer to a psychoanalyst feelings of love or anger that had been originally directed to a patient’s parents or other authority fi gures.
+- **Psychoanalysis** Freudian psychotherapy in which the goal is to release hidden unconscious thoughts and feelings in order to reduce their power in controlling behavior.
+They often use a technique developed by Freud called **free association** Psychoanalysts using this technique tell patients to say aloud whatever comes to mind, regardless of its apparent irrelevance or senselessness.**Resistance** is an inability or unwillingness to discuss or reveal particular memories.**Transference** is the transfer to a psychoanalyst feelings of love or anger that had been originally directed to a patient’s parents or other authority fi gures.
 - **Behavioral treatment** approaches
  Treatment approaches that build on the basic processes of learning, such as